ivelin-web/buildla/README.md

 ### API Errors

-1. Verify your OpenAI API key is set correctly in Vercel
+1. **For Production**: Verify your OpenAI API key is set correctly in Vercel Dashboard
+2. **For Local Development**: Ensure you have a `.env` file with `OPENAI_API_KEY` set
-2. Check that your OpenAI account has sufficient credits
+3. Check that your OpenAI account has sufficient credits
-3. Review the Vercel function logs for detailed error messages
+4. Review the Vercel function logs for detailed error messages
+5. Try restarting `vercel dev` if environment variables were recently changed

 ### Squarespace Integration Issues